 Announcement

 In retrospect, you didn't have to be working for Apple to realize that the firm was going to make a Watch.
-And yet, despite all the publicly-published patents and at least as many plausible rumors as we have today about an Apple Car, still we couldn't be sure until Tim Cook made his little announcement in September 2014.
+And yet, despite all the publicly-published patents and at least as many plausible rumors as we used to have about an Apple Car, still we couldn't be sure until Tim Cook made his little announcement in September 2014.

 "We have one more thing," he said toward the end of the iPhone 6 and iPhone 6 Plus launch.
 "We love to make great products that really enrich people's lives.
 We love to make technology more personal.
 We've been working incredibly hard for a long time on an entirely new product.
 And we believe this product will redefine what people expect from its category."